sanger-tol/hifi-trimmer/README.md

 excluded.
 The tool also includes a command to filter the reads to disk using the produced BED file.

-Although there is no explicit option to set the number of threads, both the polars backend for BLAST file processing and the bgzip backend for writing filtered FASTA files are able to use additional CPUs available to increase processing and compression speed.
+The polars backend for BLAST file processing should respect the number of cores set by your scheduler; however, if this is not the case the number of threads used can be adjusted by setting the environment variable `POLARS_MAX_THREADS=int` before running the software.
+The number of threads used by the  bgzip backend for writing compressed BED files and the filtered FASTA files can be adjusted using the command-line option `--threads`.

 ## Installation